pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 I don't think it's enough accessibility support in the sense of [WCAG conformance](https://www.w3.org/WAI/WCAG21/Understanding/conformance#accessibility-support).

-**Theoretically**, MathML cannot be accessible in the web's sense.Heuristics must be applied and now you (frequently) have 2 problems -your MathML must be hacked to work visually and then you might still have to work around dumb heuristics.
+**Theoretically**, MathML cannot be accessible in the web's sense.
+Heuristics must be applied and now you (frequently) have 2 problems -your MathML must be hacked to work visually and then you might still have to work around dumb heuristics.

 Back at the W3C Math on the Web Community Group, there were fairly productive discussions with the MathML crowd and strong consensus (with them) that MathML inevitably requires extensive heuristics to provide non-visual (voice, tactile) renditions.
 Nevertheless, the same people later publicly stated the exact opposite in wider W3C discussions, perpetuating the spurious claims that MathML is the only viable accessible solution - after stating previously that MathML cannot solve this problem.
 The sad part is that the W3C's TAG fell for it.
 Because they just don't care to dig deeper - and why should they, nobody seems to and anyone sensible will just use MathJax.